An Analytical Method for the NLO QCD Corrections to Double-Higgs Production: Computation and results

 \section{Computation and results}

 We generated the relevant amplitudes for the virtual NLO corrections to $gg\to HH$ with FeynArts \cite{Hahn:2000kx}.
 The amplitudes were contracted with the two orthogonal projectors eq.~\eqref{A1} and \eqref{A2}, using FeynCalc \cite{Shtabovenko:2016sxi}, and reduced to a combination of scalar integrals.
 The integrals were then Taylor expanded, as described in the previous section.
 Subsequently, the resulting integrals were reduced in terms of a basis of Master Integrals (MI) using FIRE \cite{Smirnov:2014hma} and LiteRed \cite{Lee:2013mka}.
 All of the MIs, of which nearly the totality can be expressed in terms of multiple polylogarithms, were already known in the literature \cite{Bonciani:2003te,Bonciani:2003hc,Aglietti:2006tp,Anastasiou:2006hc,Becchetti:2017abb,Caron-Huot:2014lda,vonManteuffel:2017hms}.
 However, we evaluated them again directly in the phase space region of interest.
 We cross-checked our results using SecDec \cite{Borowka:2015mxa}.
-The details of the calculation presented here will be the topic of a second paper on this argument \cite{prep}, while in this letter we will focus on the final result.
+The details of the calculation presented here, as well as a detailed study of the validity of our approximation at the hadronic level, will be the topic of a second paper on this argument \cite{prep}, while in this letter we will focus on the final result.

 In order to show that our method correctly describes the partonic cross section for $\sqrt{\hat{s}}<750$ GeV, we will start applying it to the LO.

 In fig.~\ref{XSLO} we report our calculation for the partonic cross section using eq.~\eqref{exp}.
 As discussed in the introduction, while the heavy $m_t$ expansion describes well only the range $\sqrt{\hat{s}}<2 m_t$, with our method we are able to correctly describe a wider range.
 It is also interesting to note that an expansion up to order $\mathcal{O}(\pt^4)$ is already sufficient to describe the complete result with enough precision.